Mummy Mountain's Knees

 All Approaches Lead to Mummy Mountain Knees

-I began this trip with the intention of ending up at Mummy Mountain’s Toes, as reflected in the video.
+I began this trip with the intention of ending up at Mummy Mountain’s Toe, as reflected in the video.
 I’d been up to Mummy Mountain Knees 3 or 4 times before but never documented that adventure.
 Curiously, the topography of the area tends to suck one up to the knees and once you have arrived there it is somewhat of a dead-end, though very beautiful, with cliffs all around an the only entrance and exit seemingly a pretty straight line up and down the avalanche slope between Mummy Springs and Mummy’s Knees.
-You need to go out of your way to make another destination such as the Toes or the Eastern approaches to Mummy Mountain summit.
-I’ll make another attempt at Mummy Mountain Toes.
-It appears there is a faint route about 2/3rds up the main route to Mummy Mountain Knees that splits off to the left toward Mummy Mountain Toes.
+You need to go out of your way to make another destination such as the Mummy’s Toe or the Eastern approaches to Mummy Mountain summit.
+I’ll make another attempt at Mummy Mountain Toe.
+It appears there is a faint route about 2/3rds up the main route to Mummy Mountain Knees that splits off to the left toward Mummy Mountain Toe.

 Trail Canyon Trailhead to the North Loop Trail Junction